Charge-loop current order and Z3 nematicity mediated by bond-order fluctuations in kagome metal AV3Sb5 (A=Cs,Rb,K)

-The cascade of rich quantum phases in kagome metals gives rise to various exotic electronic states.
-A notable example is the emergent nematic ($C_2$) order inside the BO and the cLC phases, which is clearly observed by the elastoresistance, \cite{elastoresistance-kagome} the scanning birefringence \cite{birefringence-kagome}, and the STM \cite{STM2} studies.
+In addition to the cascade of quantum phase transitions, the emergent nematic order inside the BO and the cLC phases attracts great attention.
+The nematic transition is clearly observed by the elastoresistance \cite{elastoresistance-kagome}, the scanning birefringence \cite{birefringence-kagome}, and the STM \cite{STM2} studies.
 In addition, nematic SC states have been reported \cite{nematic-SC1,nematic-SC2}.
-Thus, kagome metals provide a promising platform for exploring the interplay between the electron correlations and the topology.
+Thus, kagome metals provide a promising platform for exploring the interplay between electron correlations and topological nature.

-Microscopically, the BO and the cLC are the non-local particle-hole (ph) condensation \cite{Thomale2013,SMFRG,Thomale2021,Neupert2021,Balents2021,Tazai-kagome,Fradkin-rev2012,Davis-rev2013,Kontani-PRB2011,Onari-SCVC,Tsuchiizu1,Tsuchiizu4,Yamakawa-Cu,Yamakawa-FeSe,Onari-FeSe,Chubukov-PRX2016,Fernandes-rev2018,Onari-TBG,Kontani-sLC}.
-Thus, the emergence of the BO/cLC indicates the existence of the large non-local effective interaction in kagome metals.
-It is given by the off-site Coulomb interaction $V$ within the mean-field approximation (MFA) \cite{Varma,Neupert2021,Thomale2021,Nersesyan}, while the necessary model parameters are severe.
-Recently, sizable off-site interaction is found to be induced by the beyond-MFA effects \cite{Onari-FeSe,Chubukov-PRX2016,Fernandes-rev2018,Onari-TBG,Kontani-sLC}, and the realized BO fluctuations mediate non-BCS SC states in Kagome metals \cite{Tazai-kagome} and other strongly correlated metals \cite{Onari-SCVC,Tsuchiizu1,Tsuchiizu4,Yamakawa-Cu,Yamakawa-FeSe,Onari-FeSe,Onari-TBG}.
-Now, it is interesting to investigate the BO-fluctuation-mediated cLC state because this idea would lead to a unified understanding of the cascade of rich quantum phases.
+To understand the rich quantum phases in kagome metals, lots of theoretical studies have been performed \cite{Thomale2013,SMFRG,Thomale2021,Neupert2021,Balents2021,Nandkishore,Tazai-kagome,Zhou-cLC-RPA,Fernandes-coexistence,Kennes-coexistence}.
+Each BO and cLC order is explained by introducing various off-site interactions in the mean-field approximation (MFA) \cite{Varma,Nersesyan,Neupert2021,Zhou-cLC-RPA}, while a fine-tuning of off-site interactions is necessary to explain the cascade of phase transitions.
+On the other hand, beyond-MFA mechanisms have been developed to explain the rich phase transitions \cite{Fradkin-rev2012,Davis-rev2013,Onari-SCVC,Tsuchiizu1,Tsuchiizu4,Yamakawa-Cu,Yamakawa-FeSe,Onari-FeSe,Chubukov-PRX2016,Fernandes-rev2018,Onari-TBG,Kontani-AdvPhys}.
+For example, strong interplay between the magnetism, nematicity and SC in Fe-based superconductors and other strongly correlated metals were understood by beyond-MFA mechanisms \cite{Onari-SCVC,Yamakawa-FeSe,Onari-FeSe,Chubukov-PRX2016,Fernandes-rev2018,Kontani-AdvPhys,Tsuchiizu1,Tsuchiizu4,Yamakawa-Cu,Onari-TBG}.
+It is urgent and important to elucidate why the BO and cLC orders/fluctuations coexist in the study of kagome metals.
+For example, these fluctuations will mediate non-BCS SC \cite{Tazai-kagome} and exotic pair-density-wave states \cite{PDW-theory,Raghu-PDW,Wu-6e}.